pnnl/MCount/README.md

 After entering the name of the model, the current model will change to the one you just selected.
 Now this model will be used whenever you train or run detections in MCount.*

-If you've changed the path to an added model, it will not work.
+If you've changed folder location of an added model, it will not work.
 To remove or change the path to an added model, remove it from the dict in ~/MCount/internal/resources/modeldict.json

-*Currently, only TensorFlow 2 Detection Model Zoo models are compatible with MCount.
+*Currently, only Yolov8 models are compatible with MCount.